 Just getting started with HomeKit or recently purchased your first HomeKit-enabled accessory?
 Awesome!
-You've just bought into one of the most secure, most easy-to-use connected home platforms — especially if you're using an iOS device like an iPhone or iPad.
-Now, while Apple's take on the connected home is designed to be simple and secure, it can still be a little daunting.
-That's why we've put together this guide: to give you all the information you'll need (and then some!) to set up and use HomeKit-enabled accessories and apps.
+You've just bought into one of the most secure, private, powerful, and easy-to-use connected home platforms around — especially if you're using an iPhone, iPad, Mac, HomePod, or Apple Watch.

 How HomeKit works